School’s Out for Summer06.16.21

 Strategies for Reducing Risk of COVID-19 in Schools06.17.20

-School districts across the country are facing the difficult task of determining if K-12 schools will reopen this fall.
-In an effort to support the health, safety, and well-being of students, the AIA has released illustrations designed by VMDO as well as evidence-based strategies that can assist schools with re-opening.
+School districts across the country are facing the difficult task of determining if and when K-12 schools will reopen.
+In an effort to support the health, safety, and well-being of students, the AIA has released 3D models designed by VMDO as well as evidence-based strategies that can assist schools with re-opening.

 Discovery Elementary School Named A World Changing Idea by Fast Company04.28.20